The rules for a successful financing

 You found the home that suits you with the help of a real estate broker?
 When making an offer to the seller, your broker will use the Promise to purchase form.
 This form sets out, among other things, your responsibilities as a buyer for mortgage financing, if any.

 First, one of the clauses of the Promise to purchase provides that you must undertake to take in good faith, as soon as possible and at your own expense, all steps necessary to obtain a loan secured by immovable hypothec.

-In this form, you and the broker must clearly indicate all the elements of the financing scenario that you are looking for, namely: the amount of the loan, the interest rate not to be exceeded, the amortization period, the term required by the buyer and the period given to you to provide a copy of the mortgage lender’s undertaking to the seller (at least 14 days).
+In this form, you and the broker must clearly indicate all the elements of the financing scenario that you are looking for, namely: the amount of the loan, the interest rate not to be exceeded, the amortization period, the term required by the buyer and the period given to you to provide a copy of the mortgage lender’s undertaking to the seller.
+Usually, this period should be at least 14 days.
 Note that a mortgage pre-approval is not appropriate in this context.

 In the case of a promise to purchase concerning an undivided co-ownership, the broker must also indicate the name of the financial institution to which the financing application must be made.

 Here is the context.
 You now have the lender's choice.
 It can be: a caisse populaire, a bank or a private lender.

 Your broker can put you in contact with a mortgage broker to look for a mortgage loan that meets the terms of your promise to purchase.
 He could also refer you to a specific lender.
 But note that under his code of ethics, your broker must disclose in writing any financial interest related to such a referral.